denyncrawford/store-api/readme.md

 > This will redirect you to your profile on the Graviton site, then you will see your APIKEY.

+The API KEY allows user identification and ensures the data transport.
+It also isolates API transactions using a permission model to avoid modifying other users' data.

 ## 📖 Alternative usage:

 > To support the older versions of the Graviton ecosystem, we still keep the old endpoints, we do not recommend their use as their support will end eventually.